 - It is used to treat genital warts.

-- If your child has an allergy to acyclovir, valacyclovir, or any other part of this drug.
+- If you have an allergy to acyclovir, valacyclovir, or any other part of this drug.

 - This drug is not a cure for herpes infections.
 Talk with the doctor.